ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 I was working on Debian, modifying GPicView.

-I have to edit the source and compiling them several times.
+I have to edit and compile the source several times.

 I know that it is a time costly process and I know that gcc, make, and some other tools create cache files, but throw them away after the binary is build.